Bernadine Kemarre Johnson b. 1974

 REGION: LTYENTYE APURTE (SANTA TERESA), N.T.

-Bernadine grew up learning the Dreamings of her country, the sacred ceremonies and rituals, and the important bush foods and medicines - and now skillfully weaves her cultural identity into her paintings.
+Bernadine grew up learning the Dreaming stories of her country, the sacred ceremonies and rituals, and the important bush foods and medicines - and now skillfully weaves her cultural identity into her paintings.
 Bernadine has developed a unique style of the Bush Medicine design, depicting the leaves and petals in brightly coloured brush strokes.
 Negative space is filled with delicate white dotting, representing the seeds that allow the sacred medicinal plants to continue to grow and regenerate.
-Bernadine's sharp brushtrokes and bright colours often lend a "bursting" or firework impression to her canvases.
+Bernadine's sharp brushstrokes and bright colours often lend a "bursting" or firework impression to her canvases.

 Shop Artworks